 03 Jul Why geography matters in brand building: Expansion by regions and city clusters

-The art of expanding along city clusters begins with a thorough analysis of the differences between the individual regions.
+The art of Brand Expansion along city clusters begins with a thorough analysis of the differences between the individual regions.
 It is not difficult to identify the clusters.
 They may be groups of cities linked by a particular economic structure, demographic structures, comparable consumer behavior or geographical proximity.
 Perhaps the biggest – but by no means the only – advantage of focusing existing resources on city clusters is the ability to leverage economies of scale and existing distribution networks.
 If one is successful in certain clusters, one can also build up a decisive market share, which then can be used as a springboard into other regional clusters.

 One way to identify the most promising clusters for your company is to examine the existing and expected income levels.
 Are there signs that consumers are starting to buy their first car?
 Or is an increasing demand for imported or luxury goods ahead?
 How many middle class households are there and what do reliable forecasts of expected income growth say?
 Is consumer demand increasing in product segments that affect the company?
 Managers from successful companies are unanimous in their opinion that precise inquiries are very important to identify the epicenters of future growth.
 The smaller, suburban cities in the country are expected to generate 60% of the general growth in the fashion industry in the coming years.
 And by the end of the decade, almost half of consumers in rural areas should belong to the middle class.